bzaczynski/materials/wordcount/solution/script_02.md

     text.count("\n")
 ```

 Let's assign the result to another variable.
-It's always a good idea to give your variables descriptive names, so I'll go with `num_lines` in this case:
+It's always a good idea to give your variables descriptive names, so I'll go with `num_lines`, for number of lines, in this case:

 ```python
 import sys